jubayer11/vue-dynamic-form-builder/hello.md

 ### 3. How do I disable the built-in submit button and control buttons manually?

-By default, the built-in submit button is disabled.
+By default, built-in submit button is disabled.
-But to ensure manual control, call:
+But if you want to make sure manually:

 ```javascript
 data.updateSubmitButton(false); // Disables built-in submit button
 ```

-✅ You can then manage Submit/Reset externally.
+✅ Then you can control Submit/Reset buttons completely from outside the form.

 ---